dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/payments.md

 To accept credit card payments, you will first need to [create a Stripe account](https://dashboard.stripe.com/register).

-When you have a Stripe account, select the &ldquo;Edit&rdquo; link on the right side of the project header, and choose &ldquo;Details&rdquo; from the Progress menu.
+When you have a Stripe account, select the &ldquo;Edit&rdquo; link on the right side of the project header, and click the &ldquo;Details&rdquo; tab in the project wizard.
 Under &ldquo;Payments&rdquo; check the box &ldquo;Charge a submission fee.&rdquo;

 ![Payment setting on Details page.](../images/payments_2.png)